crcn/caplet.js/README.md

 [![Build Status](https://travis-ci.org/mojo-js/caplet.js.svg)](https://travis-ci.org/mojo-js/caplet.js) [![Dependency Status](https://david-dm.org/mojo-js/caplet.js.svg)](https://david-dm.org/mojo-js/caplet.js) [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mojo-js/caplet.js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Caplet is the M in "MVC".
-It works independently from any other library, and can easily be used with your existing framework/view layer such as Angular, React (in fact, it works pretty nicely with it), Ractive, or Paperclip (shameless plug).
+It works independently from any other library, and can easily be used with your existing framework/view layer such as [Angular](https://angularjs.org/), [React](http://facebook.github.io/react/), [Ractive](http://www.ractivejs.org/), or [Paperclip](http://paperclipjs.com) (shameless plug).

 Caplet doesn't make any assumptions about your code.
 It just gives organization to your model relationships in a sane way.
 It also gives you a relatively higher level of encapsulation for your data, while also encouraging you - but not forcefuly - to follow design patterns that scale quite well.